 Joey Spellerberg grew up in the tour business.
 His father’s tour company, Moostash Joe Tours, has been leading travelers on vacation for 40 years.
 As the next generation, Joey has stepped into the leadership role, being cognizant of what’s made the operation successful, while adding his own brand of digital savvy.
 With over 100 tours per year, this company is moving some serious volume.
 Learn their story in this edition of Take 5.

-Yes, we are celebrating our 40th year here in 2015.
+Yes, we celebrated our 40th year here in 2015.
 My dad Joe started the company here in Fremont, Nebraska and has been known his whole life for his polka music.
 He has had a radio show for 50 years, He also had a couple different polka bands and they did a lot of traveling all over the world.
 Over the years he developed quite a following.

 He was approached by a tour operator about doing a tour over to Germany for Oktoberfest and promoting it through his band.
 That was in 1975, and I think the trip sold for $599 including airfare and meals.
 Obviously the industry has changed since then, but the neat story behind that is the first year they took 50 people, which was a heck of a turnout.
 Then the next year they took 150 and the next year they took 300 people.
 As the story goes, my dad saw a business opportunity.
 Mainly he just did overseas travel until about 1990 when he started promoting motorcoach tour business.
 Coincidentally, that’s when I was born.